 2001, December 12 – VIA ran their LRC engines for the last time and started using the Geneses locomotives.

-2001, December 18 – After years of neglect, former Canadian National caboose #79095 was given to the Smiths Falls Railway Museum.
+2001, December 18 – After years of neglect, former Canadian National caboose #79095 was given to the Railway Museum of Eastern Ontario in Smiths Falls.

 2002, December 20 – 10 cars from a Canadian National train of 126 derailed just west of Cornwall Centre Road.

-2004 – Cornwall Gravel levelled off 401 where Canadian Pacific’s Cornwall Subdivision went under.
-There was no culvert installed to allow recreational traffic from either side of the highway to pass like what was done in Kingston to the old Kingston & Pembroke Railway line (CPR’s Kingston Sub).
+2004 – Cornwall Gravel levelled off Highway 401 where Canadian Pacific’s Cornwall Subdivision went under.
+There was no culvert installed to allow recreational traffic from either side of the highway to pass like what had been done in Kingston to the old Kingston & Pembroke Railway line (CPR’s Kingston Sub).

 2004, February 3 – Canadian National locomotive #5775 caught fire while travelling east through Cornwall.
 The train stopped at the Toll Gate Road crossing for firefighters to put out the blaze.

-2004, March – after a strike by CN workers was ended, the company closed the RoadRailer service in Cornwall.
+2004, March – after a strike by CN workers had ended, the company closed the RoadRailer service in Cornwall.

-2005, May 17 – former Cornwall Street Railway locomotive #17 was moved from in front of the Cornwall Water Purification Plant to the southeast corner of Brookdale Avenue and Ninth Street West.
+2005, May 17 – former Cornwall Street Railway locomotive #17 was moved from its original display location to a new spot at the southeast corner of Brookdale Avenue and Ninth Street West.

 2005, September 15 – VIA ran the last “Enterprise”.